RISE Sleep Tracker

 The sleep problems don’t end when your baby’s born, either.
 A 2019 paper states 50% of women with probable insomnia during pregnancy continue to have symptoms two years after giving birth.

-You can learn more about how to get energy when pregnant here, and if you’ve had or are planning on having a c-section, you can learn how to sleep after a c-section here.
+If you’ve had or are planning on having a c-section, you can learn how to sleep after a c-section here.

 6. Menopause